AI Agent Tool Calling Best Practices for Production (2026)

-Standardize tool wrappers, verify actions, validate arguments, and bind approvals to signed execution tokens.
+Standardize tool wrappers, validate arguments, bind approvals to signed tokens, and log execution receipts — patterns that scale.

 Tool calling is where AI agents move from text to impact.
 Good patterns reduce accidental damage, increase auditability, and keep automation reliable at scale.